Code-Institute-Submissions/the-monkees-website-5/README.md

 - Balsamiq - this was used to create the wireframes in the design phase

 ## Testing
+The following testing was done to ensure that the website had no bugs or layout issues and that all links and media worked correctly.

 1. Audio Files
 - click on the play button and verify that the song plays
 - click on the pause button and verify that the song pauses